Stormtroopers surf the Severn Bore

 Get airborne

-• Gliding lesson from Usk Flying club
+• Take off from Gliding lesson Usk Flying club

 • Microlight Flying lesson from Gloucester Staverton airport with the Poet Pilot